MichielVT/nunit-testlink-adapter/README.md

 ##Testbench

 The included testbench (to test the testlink API) requires an instance running on the local machine.
 The instance has to have following content:
-- First Testproject called "apiSandbox"
+* First Testproject called "apiSandbox"
-- Second Testproject called "Empty TestProject"
+* Second Testproject called "Empty TestProject"
-- Content of the first Testproject:
+* Content of the first Testproject:
--- One testsuite called "business rules"
+    * One testsuite called "business rules"
--- One testplan called "Automated Testing"
+    * One testplan called "Automated Testing"
+    * One platform called "OS/X"
+    * One platform called "Windows 95"